bazilinskyy/coupled-sim/README.md

 ```

 ## Positionsetter for varjo.
-With the old positionsetter you would appear floating on top of the prefab.
-This is due the headtracking of the HMD.
+With the old position setter, you would appear floating on top of the prefab.
+This is due to the head tracking of the HMD.
 To solve this problem I adjusted the *PositionSetter* script.
 This snippet of code removes the effect of the HMD position as compared to the passenger position.
 Resetting you back to the position of the prefab.

-Firstly, we get the HMD position from the varjomanager, the head (target) position of the passenger and apply the changes by substracting the effect of the HMD.
+Firstly, we get the HMD position from the Varjomanager, the head (target) position of the passenger and apply the changes by subtracting the effect of the HMD.

 ```
 // Get HMD pos